 Mark Schaub has 20 years of legal experience in China and was the first foreign lawyer to enter a Chinese law firm.

-Victor Shih combines political and financial sciences as a assistant professor political science at UC San Diego.
+Victor Shih combines political and financial sciences as the Ho Miu Lam Chair associate professor in political science at UC San Diego.
 Victor Shih was the first to explore China´s enormous debts, a huge financial burden, dragging down its economic development.
 In his book Factions and Finance in China: Elite Conflict and Inflation he analyzed the political and financial interactions of different political factions in China´s political elite.